 2. Cyclical (A “U” Recovery)

 A cyclical downturn is the product of the markets exhibiting “irrational exuberance.”
 In other words, we have seen cyclical patterns in the stock market where assets become overpriced to irrational levels–and then predictably fall, causing a recession.
-Just reference back to the dot-com boom and bust back in 2000 where entrepreneurs with little more than a business plan could raise millions of dollars by going public.
-The good news is that a recovery from a cyclical event can happen relatively fast–a shorter “U-shape–because it’s just resetting market expectations instead of needing regulatory change.
+Just refer back to the dot-com boom and bust back in 2000 where entrepreneurs with little more than a business plan could raise millions of dollars by going public.
+The good news is that recovery from a cyclical event can happen relatively fast–a shorter “U-shape–because it’s just resetting market expectations instead of needing regulatory change.
 Once the market is cured of its irrationality, it can get back to business.

 3. Event Based (A “V” Recovery)

-Our third category are recessions that are caused by an event of some kind.
+Our third category is recessions that are caused by an event of some kind.
 One example many of us remember is the horrific events of the 9/11 terror attack.
 There was a tremendous market correct in the aftermath of that day.
 But it wasn’t long before people overcame their fears of flying or staying in hotels, and the economy rebounded in a shark “V-shaped” recovery.
 Things went down–and then back up–very quickly.